psychemedia/storytelling-notes/smuggling.md

 Edward II VOL V-VI cvol V https://archive.org/details/calendarofinquis05grea/page/n5/mode/2up  (hack the URL 05, 06 etc) vol VI https://archive.org/details/calendarofinquis06grea

 http://tudoraccidents.history.ox.ac.uk/?page_id=177 June 2019.
 Rock samphire is a succulent coastal plant, nutritious to eat but dangerous to harvest.
-In Shakespeare’s King Lear, Edgar and Gloucester look down from a cliff and spot ‘one that gathers samphire, dreadful trade’.
-John Pantridge was practising that trade at Freshwater on the Isle of Wight on 18 June 1576 at a place on the cliffs called ‘peppers mede’, perhaps near Old Pepper Rock.
+In Shakespeare's King Lear, Edgar and Gloucester look down from a cliff and spot 'one that gathers samphire, dreadful trade'.
+John Pantridge was practising that trade at Freshwater on the Isle of Wight on 18 June 1576 at a place on the cliffs called 'peppers mede', perhaps near Old Pepper Rock.
 He fell 170 feet onto the rocks below and broke his neck.
 One month later, on 20 July, the same fleshy, spicy treat lured John Turle to his doom at Fairlight, Sussex.
-He fell only 13 feet, but it was enough to break ‘his hed and scull’.
+He fell only 13 feet, but it was enough to break 'his hed and scull'.
 And women as well as men braved the coast for samphire.
-At Weston-super-Mare in Somerset on 27 May 1587, Joan Davys fell on a rock and broke her neck when gathering ‘Sampyer’.
+At Weston-super-Mare in Somerset on 27 May 1587, Joan Davys fell on a rock and broke her neck when gathering 'Sampyer'.

 https://en.wikipedia.org/wiki/Oyer_and_terminer
 In English law, oyer and terminer (/ˈɔɪ.ər ... ˈtɜːrmɪnər/; a partial translation of the Anglo-French oyer et terminer, which literally means "to hear and to determine"[1]) was the Law French name for one of the commissions by which a judge of assize sat.
 The commission was also known by the Law Latin name audiendo et terminando, and the Old English-derived term soc and sac.